amitdhodi/spring-config-autorefresh/README.md

 6. configclient project refers to the property "message" present in file ConfigClient.properties using URL http://localhost:8080/message (hitting this URL would display the message property)

 # Property Refresh
-7. Update the file ConfigClient.properties present at https://github.com/amitdhodi/spring-config-autorefresh.git location and commit it.
+7. Update the file ConfigClient.properties present at https://github.com/amitdhodi/spring-config-autorefresh.git location and commit it

 8. Hit the refresh endpoint in client project (http://localhost:8080/actuator/refresh).
 This would fetch the latest property value from the ConfigClient.properties